-- Economic problem
+- a.
+Economic problem

-- Disharmonious family b.
+- b.
+Disharmonious family

-- Early-age marriage or divorce C.
+- c.
+Early-age marriage or divorce

 - d.
 Victim of sexual abuse in early age

-- Victim of rape e.
+- e.
+Victim of rape

 - f.
 Limited job opportunity

-- Being affected by other children working successfully: the victims are usually pressed by mean of fulfilling their life needs, some jobs like working in food court, garment, and servant are offered to them, to make them come to village/city, and their parents are persuaded to tell their children to work without knowing the type of job, sometimes agents give parents some loan and then asked their children to repay the loan with their wage after they have worked.
-10
+- g.
+Being affected by other children working successfully: the victims are usually pressed by mean of fulfilling their life needs, some jobs like working in food court, garment, and servant are offered to them, to make them come to village/city, and their parents are persuaded to tell their children to work without knowing the type of job, sometimes agents give parents some loan and then asked their children to repay the loan with their wage after they have worked.10